 Her involvement in music has led her in activism in the cities of Seattle, San Francisco, and Oakland.
 Lawrence recently graduated with Honors from the University of San Francisco, attaining her BA in Performing Arts & Social Justice; a Music concentration.

-Lawrence has spent recent time traveling the country in advocacy for Native Treaty Rights and the “Mni Wiconi” (Water is Life) movement led by the Standing Rock Sioux Tribe.
+The art-ivist has spent recent time traveling the country in advocacy for Native Treaty Rights and the “Mni Wiconi” (Water is Life) movement led by the Standing Rock Sioux Tribe as well as the "NoLNG253" movement led by the Puyallup Tribe.

-She dedicates her artistry and energy to address POC racial injustice, police brutality, mass-incarceration, gentrification, misrepresentation of Native Americans in education/mainstream United States media, climate injustice, blood quantum and enrollment issues, foster youth, suicide prevention, and many other causes.
+Lawrence dedicates her artistry and energy to address: POC racial injustice, police brutality, mass-incarceration, gentrification, misrepresentation of Native Americans in education/mainstream United States media, climate injustice, blood quantum and enrollment issues, foster youth, suicide prevention, violence against women, and many other causes.

-Since graduation, this indigenous vocalist has released her debut single entitled “Alcatraz” (January ‘17) and will be releasing her first album later in the year.
+Since graduation, this indigenous vocalist has released her debut single entitled “Alcatraz” a folk song (January ‘17) followed by the release of "Generations" (July '17) a hip-hop track featuring 14 y/o Lil Deya.
+Most recently, she has released "Don't Count Me Out" (December '17) featuring indigenous vocalist/emcee Desirae Harp.
+Lawrence will be releasing her first album in the year 2018.

-After 3 years in the Bay Area, Lawrence has returned to her home community of Suquamish.
-She will be continuing her career as a musician/activist in the genres of Traditional Folk, Hip Hop, R&B/Soul, and Spoken Word Poetry while based out of the city of Seattle.
+Lawrence will continue traveling the Nation pursuing her career as a musician/activist in the genres of Traditional Folk, Hip Hop, R&B/Soul, and Spoken Word Poetry while based out of the cities of Seattle/San Francisco.

 Photographer: Patrick Castillo 2016